crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 * <b>Sample input/output from your aggregation module</b>.
 Again, you don't need your actual data, but should decide on the input and output format.
 It is okay if there is some overlap or dependence between these files and the files you give above for the QC module.
 Just verbosely document in your README and your flow diagram how these modules/data interact.

-###Step 2: Implement a quality control module and an aggregation module
+<h3>Step 2: Implement a quality control module and an aggregation module</h3>

 Your repository <b>must contain a src/ directory</b>.
 It can be organized however best fits your system's architecture, but it should contain the following implementations.
 Make sure you state clearly in your README where to find each piece.